frenchchoco/validator-registry/README.md

 }
 ```

-Validators can create pull requests to this repository to add their .json info file
+Once you have the file, create a Pull Request to this repository and commit your file here.
+Give it any name you want.

+Get the Raw URL for the uploaded file (e.g. `https://github.com/artheranet/validator-registry/raw/main/genesis-validator.json`), fire up the Arthera Wallet, open up your validator wallet and ....